 Ancestry reports its numbers on about a quarterly basis.
 Some of the others do not give explicit numbers, but there are estimates knocking around from credible sources.

-Here are what I think are the numbers as of 2020.
-If you’re interested in the sources, I’ve detailed them in a section in this article on MyHeritage (apart from GEDmatch – I’ve grabbed the number from Wikipedia).
+Here are what I think are the numbers as of 2021.
+If you’re interested in the sources, I’ve detailed them in our article on who has the largest DNA database.

 The table of numbers should make it clear that AncestryDNA leads the field by considerable margin.